colts70/The-Sematic-Stack/README.md

 This specification is intentionally redundant and explains the same concepts from multiple angles (protocol, systems, SEO, and mental-model views).
 If you have questions, confusion, or concerns, copy-paste this spec into a chat.
 The repetition is deliberate and exists to help you “click” the model quickly, not to add complexity.

-What SLPI / HESS Actually Fixes (Nothing Missing)
+What SLPI / HESS Actually Fixes:

 HESS fixes structural failures of the web, not just AI symptoms: